Moderate Risk to Low Risk

 Health and Economic Recovery Plan

-Governor Herbert-The State of Utah issued an order to all restaurants, bars, and food service establishments to suspend dine-in operations for two weeks.
+Governor Gary Herbert (March 18, 2020)-The State of Utah issued an order to all restaurants, bars, and food service establishments to suspend dine-in operations for two weeks.

 Restaurants can continue curbside, drive-thru, pick up, and delivery options.
 The order is intended to limit the spread of novel coronavirus in public spaces.
 This is effective on Wednesday, March 18 at 11:59 p.m.